Social Networking & Computer Privacy

 It is best not to discuss non-work related or private issues at all while using your office computer, if you are concerned that your employer may be monitoring your computer activities or your employer’s policies permit computer and Internet monitoring.

 Yes.
 Outgoing e-mail, or e-mail going from one co-worker to another, can be used as the basis for firing employees.
-Over 28% of companies say that they have fired employees for misuse of office e-mail or Internet usage, and so far, courts have usually sided with the employers.

 Be careful about speaking negatively about your bosses, coworkers, or the company for which you work in e-mails, especially when these emails are sent from your work address.
 It is also important to double-check your address line before sending emails, as workers have been both embarrassed and fired for sending a private email to the incorrect person or group of persons.

 You may have some protection if you are communicating with your coworkers about work conditions, under laws that protect an employee’s ability to engage in “concerted activity.”
 If you have been fired or disciplined for complaining about your working conditions to other coworkers through e-mail, or for using your work computer for union organizing activities consult a labor and employment lawyer in your area to determine whether your rights have been violated.
-Similarly, if you use e-mail to complain about discriminatory behavior or blow the whistle, you may be protected under whistleblowing or antiretaliation laws.
+Similarly, if you use e-mail to complain about discriminatory behavior or blow the whistle, you may be protected under whistleblowing laws.

 Yes.
 Employers are concerned about their liability for sexual harassment and have fired workers for visiting sexually explicit or pornographic websites at work.
 They also worry about the loss of productivity caused by Internet surfing during work hours.
 Further, employees have been fired for using the Internet for non-work-related activities such as online shopping or sports sites.